Safe, Learning-Based MPC for Highway Driving under Lane-Change Uncertainty: A Distributionally Robust Approach: Control methodology

-\begin{example}[Cost function] To illustrate the practical computation of the cost \eqref{eq:total_cost}, consider a prediction horizon of $\hor=2$ steps and $\W = \{1,2\}$, resulting in the scenario tree depicted in \cref{fig:cost_function_illustration}.
-The cost function can be evaluated through a backward substitution: The conditional risk mapping of the terminal cost $\Vf(x_2)$ is represented on the scenario tree as $\crm{1}[\Vf(x_2)] = (\nodevar{z}{1}, \nodevar{z}{2})$.
+with $\ell_t$, $t \in \natseq{0}{N}$ as in \eqref{eq:shorthands-costs}.
+This cost represents the worst-case expected cost over the scenario tree of predicted $N$-step future scenarios. } \begin{example}[Cost function] To illustrate the practical computation of the cost \eqref{eq:total_cost}, consider a prediction horizon of $\hor=2$ steps and $\W = \{1,2\}$, resulting in the scenario tree depicted in \cref{fig:cost_function_illustration}.

 These values are stored in node 1 and 2, on which the risk mapping is conditioned.
 These nodes additionally store the values of the stage cost $\ell(x_1, u_1)$ for the corresponding realizations, which are subsequently added to the values $\nodevar{z}{i}$, $i=1,2$.
-This process can be repeated, until the root node is reached, and the value $V(\mathbf{u})$ is obtained. \end{example}
+This process can be repeated, until the root node is reached, and the value $V(\mathbf{u})$ is obtained. {In this case, the cost function \eqref{eq:total_cost} reduces to